PS Magna Charta (1873)

 The PS Magna Charta is a former paddlesteamer ferry built for the Manchester, Sheffield and Lincolnshire Railway in 1873.
-The Magna Charta was used as a ferry crossing across the River Humber from New Holland to Hull and was built by Charlton & Co.
+The Magna Charta was used as a ferry crossing across the Humber estuary from New Holland to Hull and was built by Charlton & Co.
 Ltd, Grimsby.
 During the ship's later days, it was used as a relief ferry and a tug boat until it was broken up in 1924.